RimzhimTewari/cadd-capstone-molecular-docking/results/binding_site/results.md

 # Binding site prediction

 ## Tools used
-I used DoGSiteScorer to identify potential binding pockets in the 7SFB protein structure.
+I used DoGSiteScorer to find possible binding pockets in the 7SFB protein structure.

 ---

 ## Selected Binding Pocket
-The pocket P_0 was selected for further analysis because it overlapped with the region containing the co-crystallized ligand.
+I chose the pocket P_0 for further analysis because it overlapped with the region containing the co-crystallized ligand.

 |Pocket ID | Volume (Å³) | Surface Area (Å²) | Drug Score | Simple Score |
 |---|---|---|---|---|